openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

    readonly field
    setter

-As a result, the following definitions have the same effect:
+As a result, the effect of the following definitions is the same:

 .. code-block:: typescript
    :linenos: